michael/editable-website/README.md

 - Postgres 14+
 - MinIO or other S3-compatible storage solution

+These are needed to run the example as is, but you can choose any other database and file storage solution.

 ## Step 1 - Development setup

-This is a full-fledged webapp you want adjust to your own needs.
+This is a full-fledged web app you want adjust to your own needs.
 So please **create a copy** or fork of the source code and rename the project accordingly.
-Then check out your own copy.
+Then check out your own copy:

 ```bash
 git clone https://github.com/your-user/your-website.git
 cd your-website
 ```

-Create a `.env` file and set the folllowing environment variables pointing to your development database and MinIO instance.
+Create a `.env` file and set the following environment variables to point to your development database and MinIO instance:

 ```bash
 VITE_DB_URL=postgresql://$USER@localhost:5432/editable-website